diogoalmiro/ctray/README.md

     text:      string,     // Label of the element in the tray.
-Required checked?:  boolean,    // Item starts checked? defaults: false disabled?: boolean,    // Item is disabled? defaults: false
-    callback:  () => void, // Function without arguments to run on click.
-    submenu:   MenuItem[], // Array With the same rules as menu }
+Required checked?:  boolean,    // Item starts checked? defaults: false disabled?: boolean,    // Item is disabled? defaults: false callback?: () => void, // Function without arguments to run on click. submenu?:  MenuItem[], // Array With the same rules as menu }
 ```
 Internaly a String will be converted to the object text specified and the default arguments (without a callback).